WWF Brawl for All: Tournament events and injuries

 Each match consisted of three one-minute rounds.
 Whichever wrestler connected with the most punches per round scored 5 points.
 In addition, a clean takedown scored 5 points and a knockdown was worth 10.
 If a wrestler was knocked out (decided by an eight-count rather than a ten-count), the match ended.
 The matches were scored by ringside judges including Gorilla Monsoon.

 According to Jim Cornette, "Dr. Death" Steve Williams was the WWF's favorite to win the tournament, with the company looking towards a lucrative pay-per-view match between Williams and Stone Cold Steve Austin; Bob Holly claimed that Williams had already been paid the $100,000 prize money before his second round fight against Bart Gunn.
 During the third round of the fight, Gunn took Williams down, injuring Williams's hamstring, and knocked Williams out seconds later.
-Bart Gunn went on to defeat Bradshaw by KO on the August 24, 1998 episode of Raw is War to win the tournament and $75,000.
+Gunn went on to defeat Bradshaw by KO on the August 24, 1998 episode of Raw is War to win the tournament and $75,000.
 Bradshaw received $25,000.

 The WWF roster at the time had two well-known former UFC fighters, Dan Severn and Ken Shamrock.
-Shamrock declined the opportunity to take part, while Severn defeated The Godfather in the first round but then withdrew from the tournament, stating he had nothing to prove.
+Shamrock declined the opportunity to take part, while Severn defeated The Godfather in the first round, but then withdrew from the tournament, stating he had nothing to prove.
 In a radio interview, Severn asserted that the WWF at first had not allowed him or Shamrock to compete at all and that they removed Severn from the tournament after his first-round victory over The Godfather.
 However, Steve Williams recalls Shamrock "backing out" and Severn withdrawing because of his "frustration at the rules and the idea of having to wear boxing gloves".

 Along with Williams, a number of other wrestlers sustained legitimate injuries during the tournament.
-These included the Godfather, Steve Blackman, Road Warrior Hawk, Savio Vega and Brakkus.
+These included the Godfather, Steve Blackman, Road Warrior Hawk, Savio Vega, Droz and Brakkus.